 Overall, the inspectors accurately characterised the school, staff and pupils and identified the essence of St Mary’s as a happy, high achieving school: ‘The senior leadership team provides successful leadership and management, and promotes effective educational direction, as reflected in the pupils’ significant achievement at the end of Year 6 and examination performance in Year 11, the outstanding care of pupils and the fulfilment of the school’s aims and ethos.
 The school is led with clear vision and sense of purpose.
 A wide variety of academic opportunities is planned, and the extensive range of curricular and extra-curricular activities makes for a rich educational experience and a very happy working environment.’

 An inspection report is always an opportunity to reflect and move forward and the recommendations given in the report are areas that the school’s Senior Leadership team identified in the 2014/15 School development plan.
 Teaching staff are being encouraged to share their individual expertise, ideas and knowledge for the benefit of the staff and pupils, to build on the school’s successful methods of extending and challenging the most able pupils and to reinforce the lines of communication within the management structure.

 St Mary’s is a non-selective school, where pupils of all abilities receive the individual attention they need to achieve their academic potential and to develop their interests and talents.
 St Mary’s girls’ performance in SATs tests has placed the school in the Sunday Times’ list of the Top 100 preparatory Schools in the UK, while performance at GCSE consistently ranks St Mary’s as the highest achieving independent school in North Essex and one of the most successful in the county.
 St Mary’s pupils go on to enjoy a wide range of fulfilling careers and to make a real difference in the world.

-Please do read the full report here;
+Please do read the full reports, available to download here;